freeCodeCamp/freeCodeCamp/curriculum/challenges/english/10-coding-interview-prep/project-euler/problem-158-exploring-strings-for-which-only-one-character-comes-lexicographically-after-its-neighbour-to-the-left.md

 We now consider strings of $n ≤ 26$ different characters from the alphabet.

-For every $n$, $p(n)$ is the number of strings of length n for which exactly one character comes lexicographically after its neighbour to the left.
+For every $n$, $p(n)$ is the number of strings of length $n$ for which exactly one character comes lexicographically after its neighbour to the left.

 What is the maximum value of $p(n)$?